orionguiffreda/prime-photometry/docs/Multi_Master_Instructions.md

 - To begin, _getdata.py_ is utilized to download a specified observation's data for all 4 chips to the parent directory, along with the accompanying log file.
 - Once the data is downloaded, _master.py_ is run on each chip individually, or a single chip if specified.
 Refer to the documentation on _master.py_ to see the inner workings of that processing.
+- Once the final stacked image is created, _multi_master.py_ is currently set up to automatically correct for any weak astrometry on the edges of the image through running astrometry.net on the stacked image.
+This regenerates the stacked image with new astrometry, along with creating a .wcs file for each stack.

 ## Data Products